 Humidity and Ventilation: While high humidity levels are crucial during the fruiting stage, during colonization, it's important to maintain moderate humidity to prevent the substrate from drying out or becoming overly wet.
 Minimal air exchange is needed at this stage to provide enough oxygen while keeping CO2 levels higher, which encourages mycelial growth.

-Indicators of Successful Colonization: You'll know colonization is complete when the substrate is fully covered in white, fuzzy mycelium.
+The colonization of the substrate by Lion’s Mane typically takes around 14-21 days, although this timeframe can vary based on several factors.
+You'll know colonization is complete when the substrate is fully covered in white, fuzzy mycelium.
 The mycelium should look healthy and vigorous, without any signs of contamination like unusual colors or foul odors.

 Step 5: Encouraging Fruiting